- The best bird feeder for different bird feeds

 Important Advice Before Buying a Bird Feeder

 Feeding your wild garden birds is great fun for all the family, but you must be feeding as safely as possible.
 In some cases, feeding birds in the wrong manner can lead to poor health and deteriorating numbers in your local bird populations.
-Here are some important considerations to keep in mind before buying a bird feeder.
+Here are some important considerations to keep in mind before buying a bird feeder.1.
+Consider the location of the feeder carefully

 The location of your feeder is vital to not only attracting birds, but also keeping them safe from predators.
 Exposed areas that receive lots of wind will deter birds, while areas near bushes will leave your birds exposed to cats.